 Within the program, FSG is managed at the programmatic level by a Director (Dr. Larkin) and two Associate Directors – one for Research (Dr. Sidman) and one for Extension and Education (Dr. McGuire).
-These three core positions are supported by an Assistant Director of Fiscal Operations (Rod Venegas) and a Communications Coordinator that also serves as the Creative/Art Director (Donielle Nardi).
+These three core positions are supported by an Assistant Director of Fiscal Operations (Rod Venegas) and a Creative/Art Director (Donielle Nardi).
 An organizational chart shows the current management team and staff, and related advisory groups, supporting faculty, and leveraged coordinators.

 The administrative offices of Florida Sea Grant are housed at the University of Florida.
 Here, the leadership and supporting teams work together to manage and run the state–wide program.
 The primary office is located on the main campus in Gainesville, while the Associate Director for Extension and Education is located at the Whitney Laboratory for Marine Biosciences on the Atlantic Coast.